FumiakiMakino/Multiple-SPA-data-collection-with-SerialEM-scripts-using-CRYO-ARM-series/README.md

 This script is designed for single-particle analysis (SPA) data collection and multi-grid operation on the JEOL CRYO ARM series microscopes (CRYO ARM 200, 300, and 300Ⅱ).

+The script name includes “Muye,” which comes from the Chinese pronunciation of the surname Makino (牧野).

 Operation on other microscopes (such as JEOL F200 or instruments manufactured by Thermo Fisher Scientific) is not guaranteed.
 The scripts provided here are those currently used on the CRYO ARM 300 at the Graduate School of Frontier Biosciences, Osaka University.